GoogleCloudPlatform/terraform-sample-tools/tools/magic-modules-tftools/README.md

 As input, the script takes a `filename.tf` and outputs `filename.tf.erb` plus `terraform.yaml` content.
 The tool lets you do the reverse as well.

-> This repo in development mode.
+> This repo is in development mode.
 To contribute to this repo, see the [contributing guidelines](CONTRIBUTING.md).

 In [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules), every Terraform example (`filename.tf`) is represented by two files, as follows: